Rena Pfiffer-Lax: Personal life and death

 Pfiffer married twice.
-Her first husband was businessman Gabriel Lax; they had a daughter, Liljana, who also became a singer.
+Her first husband was businessman Gabriel Lax; they had a daughter, Lilijana, who became an international visual artist, performer and composer.
 Her second husband was Danish singer Jens Egon Christian Madsen.
 She died at a hospital in Copenhagen, Denmark, in 1943 at the age of 50, from wounds sustained while trying to escape to Sweden during the Nazi occupation.
 "Rena Pfiffer-Madsen is by far the most well-known person to have died during the Judenaktion," notes historian Silvia Goldbaum Tarabini Fracapane in a recent book.
 The Danish gunman who shot her was convicted in 1949 and served almost five years in prison.